Conditional Sig-Wasserstein GANs for Time Series Generation: NUMERICAL IMPLEMENTATIONS

+We use the following public codes for implementing the below three baselines: \begin{itemize} \item RCGAN: \url{https://github.com/ratschlab/RGAN} \item Time-GAN: \url{https://github.com/jsyoon0823/TimeGAN} \item GMMN: \url{https://github.com/yujiali/gmmn} \end{itemize} Additionally, we implement a Conditional Wasserstein GAN (CWGAN) in the VAR(1) example: we perform the min-max optimisation~\eqref{eq:minmax} where the discriminator is parametrised by the same neural network architecture as the generator, i.e. a 3-layer FNN.
+We ensure that the discriminator is 1-Lipschitz by adding a gradient penalty term introduced by \cite{gulrajani2017improved}.

-We use the following public codes for implementing the baselines: \begin{itemize} \item RCGAN: \url{https://github.com/ratschlab/RGAN} \item Time-GAN: \url{https://github.com/jsyoon0823/TimeGAN} \item GMMN: \url{https://github.com/yujiali/gmmn} \end{itemize} For a fair comparison, we use the same neural network generator architecture, namely the 3-layer AR-FNN described in \autoref{sec:arfnn_architecture}, for the SigCWGAN, TimeGAN, RCGAN and GMMN.
-The TimeGAN and RCGAN discriminators take as inputs the conditioning time series $X_{1:p}$ concatenated with the synthetic time series $X_{p+1:p+q}$.
+For a fair comparison, we use the same neural network generator architecture, namely the 3-layer AR-FNN described in \autoref{sec:arfnn_architecture}, for the SigCWGAN, TimeGAN, RCGAN and GMMN.
+The TimeGAN and RCGAN discriminators take as inputs the conditioning time series $X_{1:\bar{p}}$ concatenated with the synthetic time series $X_{\bar{p}+1:\bar{p}+\bar{q}}$.
 Both discriminators use the AR-FNN as the underlying architecture.
-However, the first affine layer is adjusted such that the AR-FNN is defined as a function of the concatenated time series, i.e. $p+q$ lags and not $p$-lags as for the generator.
+However, the first affine layer is adjusted such that the AR-FNN is defined as a function of the concatenated time series, i.e. $\bar{p}+\bar{q}$ lags and not $\bar{p}$-lags as for the generator.
 Similarly, the MMD is computed by concatenating the conditioning and synthetic time series.
 In order to obtain the bandwidth parameter for computing the MMD of the GMMN we benchmarked the median heuristic against using a mixture of bandwidths spanning multiple ranges as proposed in \cite{li2015generative} and found latter to work best.
 In our experiments we used three kernels with bandwidths $0.1, 1, 5$.

 All algorithms were optimised for a total of 1,000 generator weight updates.
 The neural network weights were optimised by using the Adam optimiser \cite{kingma2014adam} and learning rates for the generators were set to 0.001.
 For the RCGAN and TimeGAN we applied two time-scale updates (TTUR) \cite{heusel2017gans} and set the learning rate to 0.003.
 Furthermore, we updated the discriminator’s weights two times per generator weight update in order to improve convergence of the GAN.